Things You Should Know About the Divorce Process

 Picking an Attorney for Your Divorce

 Make sure that your lawyer is experienced in handling all aspects of divorce.
 Choose representation who is responsive and dedicated to your case.
-Attorney Michael J. Stein has dedicated years of service to individuals and families throughout New Jersey, providing customized and focused representation throughout the divorce process, as well as throughout the years that follow.
+Michael J. Stein Attorney At Law has dedicated years of service to individuals and families throughout New Jersey, providing customized and focused representation throughout the divorce process, as well as throughout the years that follow.